blen-hadgu-web/northstar-learning-library/README.md

 ## AI Assistance

 AI was used as a co-pilot to draft token ideas and explain the fluid-sizing calculation.
-The final token values were reviewed, adjusted, and implemented in the project.
+The final values were reviewed and implemented by the project author.

 ### Palette prompt